-The School of Nursing also has an affiliation with Rhodes College in Memphis, Tennessee, the University of the South in Sewanee, Tennessee, and Centre College in Danville, KY, for six-year liberal arts nursing programs.
-These partnerships allow students at Rhodes, the University of the South, or Centre College to take key prerequisite courses needed to apply for admission to the MSN program at Vanderbilt.
+The School of Nursing also has an affiliation with, Centre College in Danville, KY, Millsaps College in Jackson, MS, Rhodes College in Memphis and the University of the South in Sewanee, TN for six-year liberal arts nursing programs.
+These partnerships allow students at Centre, Millsaps, Rhodes or the University of the South to take key prerequisite courses needed to apply for admission to the MSN program at Vanderbilt.

 Please call (615) 322-3800 or send an email to VUSN-Admissions@vanderbilt.edu, for further details.